 How to Train HR Employees on Mandated Reporting

-All states provide some form of mandated reporter training for reporters, be they teachers, day care providers, or in the case of AB 1963, HR employees or supervisors.
-In CA, for example, employers may require their employees to take California’s mandated reporter training to fulfill the training requirement of the bill.
+All states provide some form of mandated reporter training for reporters, be they teachers, day care providers, or, in the case of AB 1963, HR employees or supervisors.
+In California, for example, employers may require their employees to take California’s mandated reporter training to fulfill the training requirement of the bill.